Travel insurance is one of those things you might not use. But once you need it, you’re glad you have it.

 He had no insurance, and the operation costed him $5,000.
 His parents had to send money to Thailand for him.

-Lesson of the story: even if you’re not planning to do extreme activities, get travel insurance.
+Lesson of the story: even if you’re not planning to do extreme activities, it’s still a good idea to get travel insurance while traveling.
 You never know when something will happen.

 Who Should Get World Nomads?

 If my friend had World Nomads travel insurance he would’ve paid only a few hundred dollars for insurance, saving his parents the thousands they spent on surgery.